gitjv/gramps-dwr-B/README.md

 There are some other changes as well, described in the attached pdf.

-The zip file (to be added) can be downloaded and ...
+The zip file (to be added) can be downloaded, extracted and dropped into the plugins folder.